 For taxis, shuttles and rideshares, place your QR code poster on a clipboard for people to scan, or affix the poster to the back of the front passenger seat.

 You can get your official NZ COVID Tracer QR code posters through the self-service webform.
-To use the webform, you'll need:
+You'll need:

-- a valid New Zealand driver licence so we can verify your identity
+- a valid New Zealand driver licence, if you are requesting it for a business, so we can verify your identity

 - the address details for each of your premises